blog image

 Trade spend optimization goes hand in hand with a strategic approach to sustainable growth.
 But there are still challenges and traps that can swallow up the unwary.

 And what is the competition doing?
-A rival might not be as profitable to a retailer, but could compensate with more investment in shelf space, or pricing actions, that ultimately constrain your efforts.
+A rival might not be as profitable to a retailer, but could compensate with other activities.
+More investment in shelf space, for instance, or pricing actions, that ultimately constrain your efforts.
 So, how do you keep tabs on what is going on in the market, and how do you respond?

 Inaccurate forecasting is a constant worry.
 Your model might suggest investing in one retailer with the prospect of 10 percent growth, while predicting a decline at a rival.
-But if the opposite happens, you have potentially wasted that investment, and fractured your relationship with at least one of your retail partners.
+But what if the opposite happens?
+You’ll have potentially wasted that investment and fractured your relationship with at least one of your retail partners.

-Likewise, short-term factors – unexpected weather, a glut of products, a supply chain disruption at a rival or across an entire category – can have a significant effect on ROI or contribution.
-But without visibility for both of your own products, and of the market, it can be easy to be swept away by illusory success – or, indeed, what looks like failure.
+Likewise, short-term factors can have a significant effect on ROI or contribution.
+Unexpected weather, for instance, a glut of products, a supply chain disruption at a rival or across an entire category.
+But without visibility of your own products and of the market, it can be easy to be swept away by illusory success.
+Or, for that matter, by what looks like failure.

 Specific, discrete actions designed to optimize your trade spend might appear perfectly logical, considered in the short term.
-But looked at more holistically, it can become clear that they don’t deliver the benefits you hope for and are actually undermining your business outlook.
+But looked at more holistically, it can become clear that they don’t deliver the benefits you hoped for.
+They might actually even be undermining your business outlook.

 What tools then will allow you to begin your trade spend optimization, and move to a total contribution analysis model that delivers predictable and sustainable revenue growth?